WANTED: Students dedicated to a lifetime of learning

 In love with ideas, Lillis scholars enjoy pursuing intellectual endeavors to discover how they can improve the world.
 Thriving on knowledge exploration, they possess a natural passion for academic rigor and a commitment to classroom excellence.
 Two Lillis scholarships are awarded every year – any incoming first-year student can apply and will be considered.
 Recipients often go on to post-graduate fellowships and scholarships.
 Lillis scholars currently calling Puget Sound home find themselves engaged in a wide range of academic pursuits, including biochemistry, voice performance, psychology, history, and computer science.
 They also study abroad, conduct independent research, pursue internships, and present at professional conferences.
 The award was established through a generous gift made by the Lillis Foundation of Castle Rock, Colorado.

 Selection for the Lillis Scholarship is highly competitive.
-Only two Lillis Scholarships will be awarded to freshmen entering the university each fall.
+Only two Lillis Scholarships will be awarded to first-year students entering the university each fall.

 Successful candidates will demonstrate outstanding levels of academic achievement in high school and show considerable promise of excellence throughout their undergraduate years.
 Academic performance in high school, measured by grade point average, rigor of high school curriculum, and performance on standardized exams, and written work, will be considered when selecting candidates for the Lillis Scholarship.
 Successful candidates will also show a passionate interest in ideas, the potential for serious academic work (such as research) and a commitment to the pursuit of academic excellence.
 Lillis Scholars will be well positioned for candidacy for competitive undergraduate and post-graduate fellowships and scholarships, such as the Rhodes Scholarship, the Truman Scholarship, or the Watson Fellowship.

-Applicants must submit a completed admission application and the scholarship application via Common Application by January 1.
-12 finalists will be invited to campus for an interview.
+Applicants must submit a completed admission application and the scholarship application by December 15 (extended from December 1).
+10 finalists will be invited to campus for an interview.
 Two Lillis Scholarships will be awarded.

-The Lillis Scholarship covers the cost of tuition, room, and board for up to four years of undergraduate education at the University of Puget Sound.
-Freshman recipients may renew the award for up to three additional years of undergraduate study.
+The Lillis Scholarship covers the cost of tuition, standard double room, and standard medium meal plan for up to four years of undergraduate education at the University of Puget Sound.
+First-year recipients may renew the award for up to three additional years of undergraduate study.
 Renewal criteria include submission of a renewal application, full-time enrollment each semester, maintenance of a minimum 3.75 cumulative grade point average, and demonstration of preparation for pursuit of a competitive scholarship or fellowship.